MireilleBF/cucumber-demo/README.md

 # Cucumber-demo: Example Code for Cucumber Tests

-In this GitHub repository, you will find example code to help you understand how to use Cucumber for testing.
+This GitHub repository contains example code to help you learn how to use Cucumber for testing.

+**Key Features**:
-- Cucumber 7 et JUnit 5
+- Cucumber 7 and JUnit 5
 - cucumber-picocontainer 7.8
-- Maven compatible
+- Compatible with Maven
-- JDK 17
+- Requires JDK 17
 - Mockito 4.8
-- Gherkin and stepDefs FR and EN (integrate _Examples_)
+- Gherkin and stepDefs in both French (FR) and English (EN), including integration of _Examples_
-- Github Actions (See in .github/workflows) to simply make a maven+test compilation
+- GitHub Actions (Check the .github/workflows) for straightforward Maven compilation and testing.

 The branch _failure_on_CI_ shows tests that do not pass.

 ## Execution of tests